 In the distance came a roar that caused them both to jump

 The ground around began to shake, a large shape came into view,

 "He's getting nearer," Elliot said, "whatever shall we do?"

 Nearer and nearer the Vivleego came, and they soon could plainly see,

 This scary, scary, monster, who was taller than a tree,

 His head was like a cauliflower, with bright red tomato eyes.

-His arms were huge cucumbers, and he reached up to the skies.
+His arms like huge cucumbers, and he reached up to the skies

 There was a roar, and then a scream, the Vivleego span round and round,